PacktPublishing/Learn-TensorFlow-Enterprise/chapter_05/tfrecord_dataset/README.md

-This folder contains the TFRecord dataset.
+This folder contains the `TFRecord dataset`.
 You may upload it to your cloud storage.